Gold (2018 film): Box office

-India

 In India, Gold's advance booking collection was ₹13.25 crore.
 The film netted ₹25.25 crore on its opening day, becoming one of the year's biggest opening day releases.
 As it released on the day of Wednesday, it had a 5 days extended weekend, in which it netted ₹71.10 crore in India.
 The extended 9 days week nett collection of the film was ₹89.30 crore.
 By the end of its third week, Gold had netted ₹108 crore at the domestic box office.
 It netted ₹109.58 crore in full theatrical run in India.The film had a gross collection of ₹141.04 crore domestically.

-Overseas

-Overseas, Gold earned a lifetime total gross of 17.88 crore.

-Historical Inaccuracies

-According to many experts, heroes of Indian national hockey are portrayed in poor light in this movie.